1601-mma2013/One_Call/README.md

 Michee Lin's context scenario

-One Friday night, Michee Lin went for her university club's event and by the event finishes, it was already past midnight.
-Michee hurriedly gets into her car, ready to leave.
-While driving, Michee glances at her phone, scrolling through Facebook to keep her awake as it was very late and she has had a long day.
-Then, Michee comes to a cross junction stops at a red light.
-When the light turned green, Michee accelerated without paying attention to her surroundings as she was looking at her phone.
-Suddenly, she felt a collision with a loud bang.
-Feeling shaken, Michee turned and realized that a car has crashed into the left side of her car.
-Michee panicked and got down of the car.
-The other driver, a man, exited his car and started blaming Michee for the car crash.

-Michee felt helpless as she has never experienced an accident before.
-She quickly dialed his father's number.
-After telling her father what happened, Michee's father guided her to call the police and make a report.
-After ending the call, Michelled keyed in '999' and called.
-After a few beeps, someone picked up.
-To Michee's surprise, an intercom asked Michee to select a language she wanted.
-After selecting, Michee was asked to hold while a song played.
-As someone picked up, Michee explained her problem.
-And again, she was asked to wait for another few seconds as her call was redirected to the police station nearest to her.

-After all the hassle, Michee finally managed to recieve help from two policemen, made a car accident report and settled everything with the driver.
+Before leaving the house in the morning, Michee was notified on her phone that the One-Call application has been updated.
+She then taps into the app and was required to key in her identification card number to log in.
+Then, Michee confirms that her close friends and families' information that she have added remains.
+After that, Michee heads to Multimedia University.

+While driving, Michee comes to a red light and stops.
+Suddenly, Michee feels a collision into the back of her car.
+Michee gets down from the car to realize that the car behind has crashed into her car.
+Michee quickly takes out her phone and taps the One-Call application icon at the lock screen of her phone.
+She taps the 'police' button in the application.
+Michee then selects the police station nearest to her current location and calls for help.

+After ending the call, a pop up message in the app asks if Michee wants to contact her close contacts.
+Michee taps 'yes' to send an alert message to her father, an insurance manager, whose info she has preset earlier in the morning.
+Michee then takes a photo of the scene of accident and sends the message.

+Lastly, Michee is notified that the time of her police call has been recorded in the history section in the app.
+Michee then closes the app and by the time she does the police has arrived, ready for help.

 ### b.
 Requirements